Hong Kong legislators brawl over contentious extradition law

 The former British colony is trying to enact rules that would allow people accused of a crime, including foreigners, to be extradited from the city to countries without formal extradition agreements, including mainland China.

-Opponents fear the law would erode rights and legal protections in the free-wheeling financial hub – freedoms that were guaranteed when it returned to Chinese rule in 1997.
+Opponents fear the law would erode rights and legal protections in the free-wheeling financial hub that were guaranteed when it returned to Chinese rule in 1997.

-Scuffles erupted and lawmakers clambered over tables, cursed one another and piled into each other as security personnel tried to maintain order.
+Lawmakers clambered over tables, cursed and piled into each other as security personnel tried to maintain order.

-One pro-democracy lawmaker, Gary Fan, fell heavily and had to be stretchered off to hospital.
-Several pro-Beijing lawmakers also fell, with one appearing later with his arm in a sling.
+One pro-democracy lawmaker, Gary Fan, fell heavily and had to be stretchered to hospital.
+Several pro-Beijing lawmakers also fell, one needing a sling for his arm.

 The bill is the latest lightning rod for Hong Kong people worried about Beijing’s powers over the city that was promised a high degree of autonomy under a “one country, two systems” formula when it returned to Chinese rule.